The Sonobeat Custom Mixers

 The 10-input suitcase mixer at a recording session; five microphone/line inputs are mounted on each side of the suitcase along with output jacks, on the right side, to feed the Ampex tape deck.
 Note the VU meters, which help monitor audio levels to prevent circuit overload.

 Rim Kelley works on schematics for Sonobeat's 16-input custom mixing console (1970)

 There are few surviving photos of the Sonobeat 16-channel mixing console, particularly showing its control surface; this grainy shot shows the main console unit and the sub-mixer side unit

 At the beginning of 1967, when Sonobeat co-founders Bill Josey Sr. and Bill Josey Jr. are planning the launch of their Austin, Texas-based record company, they have no recording equipment of their own, so they arrange to borrow professional ElectroVoice microphones and Ampex 350 and 354 tape decks from KAZZ-FM, where both work.
 Although KAZZ has a small production room mixer used to record local commercials, it's not easily portable nor designed to mix multiple microphone channels.
-As they're starting out, the Joseys can't afford to buy a professional mixer, so they ask KAZZ chief engineer Bill Curtis, who designed and assembled the production room mixer, to design a compact, battery powered stereo mixer that can handle multiple inputs.
-Thus begins Sonobeat's propensity to build its own custom mixers (although it does purchase a professional mixer-in-an-attaché-case in 1968); in all, Sonobeat builds three progressively more complex mixers, culminating in a large, sophisticated 3-piece, 16-input, 4-bus console in 1970.
+As they're starting out, the Joseys can't afford to buy a professional mixer, so they ask KAZZ chief engineer Bill Curtis, who designed and assembled the station's production room mixer, to design a compact, battery powered stereo mixer that can handle multiple inputs.
+Thus sets in motion Sonobeat's decision to build its own custom mixers rather than buy commercially-available mixers (although it does purchase a professional mixer-in-an-attaché-case in 1968); in all, Sonobeat builds three progressively more complex mixers, culminating in 1970 with a large, sophisticated 3-piece, 16-input, 4-bus console.